NderKev/AgroAfrica/README.md

-# AgroiAfrica System using NodeJS and MySQL
+# AgroAfrica System using NodeJS and MySQL

 ## Configuration